 A system approach to manage the land

-Our goal is to maintain and foster biodiversity, so that we not only increase the quality of life for the flora and fauna surrounding us, but also to benefit from the ecological services of a healthy system.
+Our goal is to maintain and foster biodiversity so that we not only increase the quality of life for the flora and fauna surrounding us but also benefit from the ecological services of a healthy system.
 We believe appropriate ranching practices can restore land health and how we use it today will determine the conditions of the land we pass to the next generation.
-We collaborate with a diverse group of specialists to understand and restore the ecology of the ranch.
-Our ecological monitoring program includes pollinator and bird surveys, vegetation assessments, groundwater and climate monitoring.
+As part of our land management, we have a variety of projects that include vegetation assessments, water management, riparian restoration, responsible grazing, and forestry.

 Our work includes:

 Since 2012, Twin Willows has been monitoring the vegetation species diversity of the ranch.
 For two consecutive years, the ranch was a site of the Denver Zoo biodiversity monitoring.
-Later on, in 2016, building upon plot locations from those monitoring efforts, eleven modified Withaker plots were established.
+Later, in 2016, building upon plot locations from those monitoring efforts, eleven modified Whittaker plots were established.
 Continuing with this methodology, two more plots were installed in 2018.
-Plots were located in different soil and habitat types on the ranch, as both of them have a great deal to do with plant community composition.
-Each year, the vegetation monitoring is perfomed by a scientist during spring and fall.
+Plots were in different soil and habitat types on the ranch, as both have a great deal to do with plant community composition.
+Each year, vegetation monitoring is performed by a scientist during spring and fall.

 +1 (575) 666-2028

 179 CR 08, Ocate, NM, 87734